|

 n. to assist in the establishment

-of the Sub-Synods for each
+of the Sub-Synods of each

 of the two Primary Synods

-(Westminster and Auburn), boundary
+(Westminster and Auburn),

-lines set forth in section
+lines set forth in

-G-12.0113 of these Proposed
+G-12.0113 of these

-Amendments, shall
+Amendments,

-be used to establish
+shall be used to establish

 the two (2) Sub-Synods in